The Complete Sushi Guide: History, Etiquette and Sushi Making Classes in Japan

 History of sushi

-Although Japanese cuisine gets full credit for what we know present day as sushi, it actually originates from China.
+Although Japanese cuisine gets full credit for what we know in the present day as sushi, it actually originates from China.
 Sushi was developed as a way of preserving fish that was caught during the rainy season.
 Mixing the fish with salt and rice was a way of preservation.
-The fish would ferment and be kept good for a longer period of time.
+The fish would ferment and be kept good for a longer period.
 It was a luxury dish that only the rich could afford; when the Chinese wanted to consume the fish, they would throw away the rice and just eat the fish.

-In the 7th century, sushi made its way to Japan, however, the Japanese didn’t thrown away but instead ate the rice together with the fish.
-In the 17th century, during Edo period, in an attempt to reduce the fermentation time, rice vinegar was added.
-This greatly diminished the time of fermentation and sushi became fast food, with many sushi stall on the streets selling it as quick bite.
-Sushi became very popular and nowadays it can be both a quick snack as well as an exclusive dining experience.
+In the 7th century, sushi made its way to Japan, however, the Japanese didn’t throw the rice away but instead ate the rice together with the fish.
+In the 17th century, during the Edo period, in an attempt to reduce the fermentation time, rice vinegar was added.
+This greatly diminished the time of fermentation and sushi became fast food, with many sushi stalls on the streets selling it as a quick bite.
+Sushi has become very popular and nowadays it can be both a quick snack as well as an exclusive dining experience.

 The different types of sushi